 This week's blog is all about how you should leave your current language job gracefully - do it with class - avoid burning any bridges.
 So we have come up with a step by step guide on the ''How To'' of leaving your current language job with grace for that new exciting multilingual job that Careertrotter has helped you with.

 How to leave your Job Gracefully - Avoid Burning Bridges

 It's important to note that depending on how long you have been employed & where it is you may be working (giving notice can depend on the company and the country you live & work in) - This information will be in your contract.

 Give your current employer the allotted notice.
 Doing so does not insult or annoy your employer.
-This is the fairest and most respectful way to leave your job.
+This is the fairest and most respectful way to leave your current language job.
 It allows them to find someone to fill your position so that they won't be left short and understaffed for when you are gone.

 Giving Notice also shows your future employer that you are respectful and considerate - so if you were to leave them this is what they can expect and puts their mind at ease.

 Why are you Leaving?

 When leaving your language job - you never want to leave a sour taste in anyone's mouth - doing so could burn some bridges and you could be losing some vital connections that could help you in the future.

 Always leave on a positive note - when you are asked why you are leaving the best thing to say would be along the lines of ''career growth'' or how about ''The desire to relocate & work abroad''.
 This way your employer can understand your reasons and will hopefully wish you well in your future endeavours.

 We strongly recommend never to advertise the fact that you have a new language job on social media until after you have informed your current employer, never be negative or celebrate the fact that you are leaving in a tasteless way - it can insult and hurt those you have worked with.
 Future employers may also see this and think twice before hiring you. - This is a sure-fire way to burn bridges before you go - it can even hinder new ones being built.